-Sort through all the projects that you can’t complete soon and store them in a zippered bag like our Deluxe Storage Bags.
+Sort through all the projects that you can’t complete soon and store them in a zippered storage bag.

-There is so much room in these bags, and they can fit under the bed, inside a closet, or neatly stacked in a corner.
+Choose one with lots of room and that can fit under the bed, inside a closet, or neatly stacked in a corner.